jsakamoto/Toolbelt.Blazor.I18nText/README.md

 }
 ```

-or, 2 coulmn only CSV file without header row like a bellow example.
+or, 2 column only CSV file without header row like a bellow example.

 ```
 Key1,Localized text 1